WPBP/WordPress-Plugin-Boilerplate-Powered/README.md

 * Class in frontend body with the slug of plugin
 * Shortcode example included
 * WPCLI support
-* Support for your CPTs in Activity widget in dashboard
 * Support for CMB in the options page
 * Transient examples with caching